EPA to limit toxic 'forever chemicals' in drinking water

 The proposal would also regulate other types of PFAS like GenX Chemicals, which manufacturers used as a substitute when PFOA and PFOS were phased out of consumer products.
 The proposal would regulate the cumulative health threat of those compounds and mandate treatment if that threat is too high.

-"Communities across this country have suffered far too long from the ever-present threat of PFAS pollution," EPA Administrator Michael Regan said.
-The EPA's proposal could prevent tens of thousands of PFAS-related illnesses, he said, "and marks a major step toward safeguarding all our communities from these dangerous contaminants."
+”Communities across this country have suffered far too long from the ever-present threat of PFAS pollution,” EPA Administrator Michael Regan said.
+The EPA’s proposal could prevent tens of thousands of PFAS-related illnesses, he said, and stands as a “major step toward safeguarding all our communities from these dangerous contaminants.”

 Emily Donovan, co-founder of Clean Cape Fear, which advocates for cleaning up a PFAS-contaminated stretch of North Carolina, said it was important to make those who released the compounds into the environment pay cleanup costs.